RunpengJ/cse110-lab3/standup.md

 | Some member | --- | --- |

 ## Summary
-> a brief summary of the meeting for archive, as well as people who can't make the meeting
+> a brief summary of the meeting for archive, as well as people who can't make the meeting.